a-pavithraa/AWSEKSPOC/README.md

    terraform apply --auto-approve
    ```

-5. Once the resources are created, get the MySQL endpoint and substitute in ConfigMap and external name service in 01-IataService.yaml
+5. Once the resources are created, get the MySQL endpoint and substitute in ConfigMap and external name service in 01-IataService.yaml .
+Connect to MySQl and execute DBScript.sql to create and populate table for IATA codes

 6. Create DNS record for Ingress ALB in Route53